VilleOlof/MineGuessr/README.md

 [X] - Move places dropdown to gitignored metadata file
 [X] - Convert EVERYTHING to english
 [X] - Rebrand site to non 90gq
+[ ] - Some more customizations options so the site isnt out of the box generic.
+      - Custom tagline, site title, favicon, logo, colors, etc.?
-[ ] - More and better documentation for setup etc, VitePress?
+[X] - More and better documentation for setup etc, VitePress?
 [ ] - Setup on alternative test domains and test with friends

 ## TODO